Macroeconomics of Racial Disparities: Discrimination, Labor Market, and Wealth: Model

 \subsubsection{Vacant \textit{np} firm}

 Vacant $np$ firms pay a cost of $\kappa_{np}$ and search among all unemployed workers irrespective of their race.
-These firms match with an unemployed worker with probability $q(\theta_{np})$. \Cref{eqn:firm1} describes the value of a vacant $np$ firm, $V_{np}$.
+These firms match with an unemployed worker with probability $q(\theta_{np})$.
+The value of a vacant $np$ firm, $V_{np}$ is given by \Cref{eqn:firm1}.